Part of the Fractional Leadership series

 Key Takeaways

-A fractional operator costs $10-20K/month ($120-240K/year) versus $280-450K for a full-time VP with salary, equity, and benefits.
+Fractional vs full-time VP product leadership at $10M-$100M usually means $10-20K/month ($120-240K/year) versus $280-450K all-in for a full-time VP with salary, equity, and benefits.
 Fractional wins when urgency is high, scope is narrow, and duration is 3-6 months.
 Full-time wins when scope is broad, the role needs daily presence, and commitment is 12+ months.
 The smartest play: start fractional now, search for full-time in parallel.

 A Series A CEO called me last month.
 "I need a VP of Product.
 I have been looking for three months and cannot find the right person.
 Meanwhile, revenue is stalling."